 22. The Book of Eli (2010)

-Set after thirty years of a nuclear apocalypse which had wiped out most of the earth’s population, the movie revolves around Eli, a nomad hunter, gatherer who is on a prowl looking for resources when he lands in a town which has Carnegie as its overseer.
+Set after thirty years of a nuclear apocalypse that had wiped out most of the earth’s population, the movie revolves around Eli, a nomad hunter and gatherer who is on the prowl looking for resources when he lands in a town that has Carnegie as its overseer.
 Apparently, Eli is looking for a book which is nothing but the last remnant of the Bible and it can help rebuild humanity as we know it.
 The rest of the story is a two-front war that Eli has to fight – to safeguard the book at all costs and to move ahead with his journey.
 ‘The Book of Eli’ was meted with an average response from both critics and audiences, owing to its overly simplistic and predictable storyline and familiar visuals which seem overdone from other similar movies.

 Read More: Best Horror Thriller Movies of All Time